 Workers’ compensation can protect businesses against lawsuits when a worker sustains an injury or work-related disease in the course of their employment.

-Each state and territory has its own workers’ compensation scheme in place, which means the schemes are administered in different ways.
+Each state and territory has its own workers' compensation scheme, which means the schemes are administered differently.
+Therefore, the cost of a policy may vary depending on where you operate, in addition to other factors relevant to the business.

-HIA Insurance Services can assist with Workers’ Compensation Insurance only in Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory.
-HIA Insurance Services acts as a broker in these regions by sourcing quotations and taking out a policy on a business’s behalf.
+HIA Insurance Services can assist with Workers' Compensation Insurance only in Western Australia, Tasmania, the Australian Capital Territory, and the Northern Territory.
+HIA Insurance Services acts as a broker in these regions by sourcing quotations and taking out a policy on a business's behalf.
+For the states and territories where HIA Insurance Services can assist, below are some common factors that could determine a premium.
+This is subject to terms and conditions and policy limits.

 Workers’ Compensation Insurance provides financial compensation to workers if they sustain a work-related injury or illness and are unable to work.